How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 - Use A/B testing.
 One of the great things about Google Ads is that you can rotate between multiple ads for the same keywords.
 This makes it incredibly easy to see which ad copy performs the best, so you can boost your CTR with each rendition of your ads.

 Google requires you to have a 5% click-through rate for each ad.
 Otherwise, your account will be at risk of being temporarily suspended.
-Note that an optimized Google Grant account will easily meet that minimum threshold.
+But don’t worry!
+An optimized Google Grant account will easily meet the minimum threshold.

 Use Manual Bidding for Your Google Grant Account.